AmyangXYZ/VeRNet/README.md

 ## Overview and Functions
 VeRNet offers a variety of user functions.
 It serves as a real-time network emulator, and can model a variety of network types.
 There are a handful of presets to choose from, each of which display a different three-dimensional network topology on the screen.

 From there, the network can be manipulated to fit the user's specific requirements.
-Any nodes, end systems, flows and connections can be added, and then the packet simulation is started.
+Any nodes, end systems, flows and connections can be added, and then the packet emulation is started.

-During the simulation, packets can be seen flowing from node to node, and there is a packet tracking table to show packet-specific details, like source, destination and type.
+During the emulation, packets can be seen flowing from node to node, and there is a packet tracking table to show packet-specific details, like source, destination and type.

 ## Project Layout
-The project's logic is housed in the `src` directory, with `core` containing the core elements of the network simulation - the `network` object and the `node` objects that make it up.
+The project's logic is housed in the `src` directory, with `core` containing the core elements of the network emulation - the `network` object and the `node` objects that make it up.
 This is also where the node and network types are defined.

 Most of the project's visuals are contained in the `components` directory.
 Each Vue file is its own component, e.g. the panel on screen that shows a mini-map of the network.
 This is combined with the `views` directory, which contains the base views that hold these components.